Benefits of solar energy in homes

 How much can you save?

-This is a difficult figure since everything is dependent on the amount you pay for electricity.
-Residential users are charged an amount for energy that is fixed regardless of how often it is used.
-Solar energy systems are utilized to offset the electricity price that homeowners pay, rather than compensating for the high cost of electricity produced at peak times.
-This is more than the{ average|| typical} cost of electricity production.
+It isn’t an easy task because everything depends on the price you pay for electricity.
+Residential customers are charged an amount for energy that is fixed regardless of how often it is used.
+Solar energy systems are employed to offset the electricity price that homeowners pay instead of compensating for the cost of electricity generated at peak hours.
+This is than the{ average|| typical} cost of electricity generation.

 Calculating Solar Power Costs